Phector27/CatalogApp/README.md

-# CatalogApp
+# Phone Catalog App
-App to view different phones and their details.
+App to view different phones and their details